Sendoso learning Hub

 Customer Onboarding and Advocacy

-Delight your top candidates with a rideshare eGift card to cover their trip to and from your location for their interview.
+Delight your top candidates with a timely offer, such as a rideshare eGift card to cover their trip to and from your location for their interview.
 Then, send an employee welcome kit once someone accepts an offer.
 Continue engaging your employees in meaningful ways with work milestones, life events, or recognition for a job well done.

 Tips for Creating an Ongoing Direct Mail Strategy